PackagePages/LaravelPackage.com/docs/09-routing.md

 ### Creating a controller that extends base controller

-Now, let's create a PostController in the `src/Http/Controllers directory`, starting first with the 'store' method:
+Now, let's create a PostController in the `src/Http/Controllers` directory, starting first with the 'store' method:

 ```php
 // 'src/Http/Controllers/PostController'